 Following concern that the energy market was not working for all customers, the regulator Ofgem referred the energy market to the Competition and Markets Authority (CMA) in June 2014.
 The CMA report found that customers are overpaying around £1.4bn a year for their energy supply.
 This is largely because since privatisation, many customers have remained on default tariffs often with the ‘big six’ suppliers, and have not switched, resulting in consumers on poor value deals.

 The CMA report suggested over 30 new measures to reform the market and increase switching.
 The recommendations included a price cap for customers on pre-payment meters, which was introduced in 2017.
 An extension of this cap (which was not specifically recommended by the CMA), known as the safeguard tariff, came into force in February 2018 to protect customers deemed to be vulnerable as they receive a benefit known as the Warm Homes Discount.

 Despite not being a CMA recommendation, a wider tariff cap has been a key political issue and price capping appeared in both the Labour and Conservative manifestos in the 2017 election.
 In October 2017, the Prime Minister Theresa May announced that the Government would publish a Bill to put a price cap on energy bills.
 On 19 July 2018, the Bill received Royal Assent and became the Domestic Gas and Electricity (Tariff Cap) Act 2018.

 There are mixed views on the cap.
-Energy UK, the industry trade body, said the cap could interfere with competition and instead advocated energy efficiency measures.
+Energy UK, the industry trade body, have said the cap could interfere with competition and instead advocate energy efficiency measures.
 Whereas, Citizens Advice welcomed the cap as a potential “solution to runaway energy costs.”